Shakshuka

 - Heat olive oil in a large skillet over medium heat.
 Add the onions and peppers and cook for about 10 minutes until the onions become soft and translucent.
 Stir in garlic and cook for an additional minute until the garlic becomes fragrant.

-- Create 6 small nests in the tomato stew.
+- Create 6 small indents in the tomato stew using a spoon.
 Gently crack the eggs into the skillet over the tomatoes in the nests formed.
 Season with salt and pepper.
 Cover the skillet, and cook until the egg whites have set, about 5-8 minutes, depending on your desired doneness.

 - Garnish with fresh cilantro and serve with crusty bread or pita.